brianlyao/GraphBuilder/README.md

 ### actions

 This package contains implementations of actions.
 Each action is a procedure the user can carry out in the editor.
 Some actions are reversible, which allows them to be undone.
+These actions are all implemented using the javax.swing.AbstractAction abstract class, since key bindings require a javax.swing.Action.

 ### components